Magic: The Gathering finance: Price memory

 Price memory is the perceived value in a card based on historical prices, especially for popular cards.
 Even when a card is reprinted or banned, cards may retain some of their value despite indications suggesting its price should decrease.
 Usually this occurs because players generally hold on to their card collections regardless of its current status.
 Price memory may also mean that a specific card will lose its value slowly rather than suddenly.

 Reprint equity

 Speculators have identified a phenomenon known as reprint equity, which is the amount of in-demand cards that have not been reprinted, or those cards not having a reprint after a substantial period of time.
 The rate at which Wizards of the Coast reprints cards affects the equity of cards without reprints.
 Investors have noted that in recent years equity has decreased with a surge in new products, such as the Modern Masters line.
 A potential avenue for increasing equity is the unbanning of cards in specific formats to increase demand and its value.

+Card Grading

+Another factor of card prices is the quality of the card itself.
+On the large online market, cards are sorted into Near Mint (NM), Lightly played (LP), Moderately Played (MP), Heavily Played (HP), and Damaged (D).
+Near mint being the best maintained condition, Damaged being the worst.
+Overall this grading system applies to every card sold, no matter how little the price.
+Sellers will use their best judgement and unless there is a buyer issue this general trust grading system has been a staple of Magic.

+A card grading system people might be more used to especially after increased popularity of collecting Pokemon cards, is the PSA grading system.
+On a 10 point grading system, collectors will get their cards meticulously graded in order to increase their value on the market.
+This service needs to be paid for, typically shipping out your cards to larger companies.
+Comparatively the online simple card grading system is free for everyone, and sellers self grade to the best of their ability.
+The PSA grading system has been heavily attractive to collectors, but is mainly used for specific high value cards where the return on paying for the grading service outweighs the cost.